 WALT understand how to listen carefully and why listening is important.
 WALT learn new vocabulary and use it through the day.
-WALT ask questions to find out more and to check they understand what has been said to them.
+WALT ask questions to find out more and to check we understand what has been said to us.
 WALT articulate our ideas and thoughts in well-formed sentences.
 WALT connect one idea or action to another using a range of connectives.
 WALT describe events in some detail.
 WALT use talk to help work out problems and organise thinking and activities, and to explain how things work and why they might happen.
 WALT develop social phrases.
 WALT engage in story times.
 WALT listen to and talk about stories to build familiarity and understanding.
 WALT retell a story, once we have developed a deep familiarity with the text, some as exact repetition and some in our own words.
 WALT use new vocabulary in different contexts.
 WALT listen carefully to rhymes and songs, paying attention to how they sound.

-WALT engage and participate in rhymes, poems and songs.
+WALT learn rhymes, poems and songs.
 WALT engage in non-fiction books.

-WALT talk about selected non-fiction to develop a deep familiarity with new knowledge and vocabulary.
+WALT listen to and talk about selected non-fiction to develop a deep familiarity with new knowledge and vocabulary.

-Literacy

-WALT read individual letters by saying the sounds for them.
+WALT Read individual letters by saying the sounds for

-WALT blend sounds into words, so that we can read short words made up of known letter/sound correspondences.
+them.
+Walt blend sounds into words, so that we can read short words made up of known letter-sound correspondences.
 WALT read some letter groups that each represent one sound and say sounds for them.

-WALT read a few common exception words matched to the school's phonic programme.
+sound and say sounds for them.
+WALT read a few common exception words.
 WALT read simple phrases and sentences made up of words with known letter-sound correspondences and, where necessary, a few exception words.

-WALT re-read these books to build up our confidence in word reading, fluency, understanding and enjoyment.
+WALT re-read these books to build up our confidence in word reading, our fluency and our understanding and enjoyment.
 WALT form lower-case and capital letters correctly.
-WALT write short sentences with words with known